![]() |

 philosopher.
 However, although I am not a scientist and I can reason that he

-made some reasonable deductions to even arrive with the term ‘atoms’, obviously
+made some reasonable and intelligent deductions to even arrive with the term ‘atoms’, obviously

 his science would now largely be outdated by twenty-first century standards.